 - The importance of continuously studying and studying.

-On the other hand, Turban (2002), defines Customer Service as “a series of activities designed to enhance the level of customer satisfaction — that is, the feeling that a product or service has met the customer’s expectation.”
+On the other hand, Turban (2002) defines Customer Service as “a series of activities designed to enhance the level of customer satisfaction — that is, the feeling that a product or service has met the customer’s expectation.”Apparently, in these concepts, the experts gave common factors in Customer Service surface: action/delivery, care, and meeting customers’ needs.
+Also, there is frequent usage of superlatives such as exceptional, excellent, highest quality, and the like.

-In a nutshell, Customer Service is any action on all customer touchpoints, where we deliver our knowledge and abilities to customers to meet their needs and expectation excellently.
-It is a cornerstone to a customer experience (CX) strategy.
+In a nutshell, Customer Service is any action on all customer touchpoints, where we deliver our knowledge and abilities to customers to meet their needs and expectations excellently.
+It is a cornerstone of a customer experience (CX) strategy.
 It is a balance of commendable acts between delivering service (which includes best practices and agent experience) and satisfying customers at a cost.
-It is about how an organization delivers its products or services in the most humanly satisfying manner, as pleasurable as possible.
+It is about how an organization has its products or services in the most humanly satisfying manner, as pleasurable as possible.

 What kind of service is needed then?
-Answer: we need superior service to be delivered at any touchpoint, for “Good is no longer good enough.”
-To quote Ron Kaufman once more, “What was good enough for yesterday, isn’t good enough for today.
-What’s good enough for today, won’t be good enough for tomorrow.”
+Answer: we need superior service delivered at any touchpoint, for “Good is no longer good enough.”
+To quote Ron Kaufman once more, “What was good enough for yesterday isn’t good enough for today.
+What’s good enough for today won’t be good enough for tomorrow.”
 This is so because of the fast-changing business world.
 It is very important to keep climbing the ladder of service level to keep up with the competitive environment.
-Being close to your customers and really anticipating their needs as even their wants and needs also change quickly.
+Being close to your customers and anticipating their needs as even their wants and needs also change quickly.
 “The business world is always unpredictable,” as they say it.
 This gives us more reason to get even closer and know our customers even better.